Civil-Data/Bomb-IT/README.md

 This project is being developed using the Unity game development software together with the written functionality in C# using Visual Studio as IDE.

 ## Build System
 We have not currently choosen a build system for this project.
 Currently choosing between: mark and ant.
+For starters we will just use visual studio as our build system but we will change this.

 ### List of names in Group 5
 * Martin Nilsson, **Github:** MarrisSparrisNilsson